It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 - Another personality disorder.

-Environmental factors, especially childhood experiences, may play a role in the development of this disorder.
+Environmental factors, especially childhood experiences, may play a role in developing this disorder.
 These factors include:

 - Having an emotionally detached parent.